Information for applicants

 Written applications will be reviewed for eligibility, completeness, and fit for the program.
 We are looking for awardees who can meet all program requirements and are poised to make good use of what we can provide: a container full of laboratory equipment and supplies to be selected from our inventory. - Introductory conversation with Seeding Labs

-Following application review, top-scoring applicants will be invited to speak with us via Zoom or Skype about their objectives, existing infrastructure and expertise, and equipment needs. - Accept a program slot
+Following application review, top-scoring applicants will be invited to speak with us about their objectives, existing infrastructure and expertise, and equipment needs. - Accept a program slot

-Program slots, or specific time periods for equipment selection and subsequent payment of the program fee, will be offered to qualified candidates as they become available, typically with a 3-6 month time lag (meaning that the selection window would be set to begin 3-6 months from the time of acceptance).
+Program slots, or specific time periods for equipment selection and subsequent payment of the program fee, will be offered to qualified candidates as they become available, typically with a 3-6 month time lag. - Sign letter of agreement

 New awardees and Seeding Labs sign a detailed Letter of Agreement that describes the relationship and spells out the roles and responsibilities of both parties in detail.
 This document must be signed by an official who is authorized to enter into agreements on behalf of the entire institution, typically the Vice Chancellor or equivalent.